elizabeth-c-chen/spotify-cleaner/README.md

-# IN PROGRESS!!!
-Library and Playlist Cleaner Tool for Spotify
+# IN PROGRESS!
+Library and Playlist Cleaner for Spotify

 ## Purpose of Tool
 This tool seeks to tidy up your Spotify collection by replacing multiple song versions (identical track from artist but different album name) with just one of the song versions throughout all playlists and your saved songs.
 For people like me who get annoyed by those kinds of things :)